antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 coding review than coding myself.

 **An architect?** A big part of my work is to improve systems and platforms.
-Listen problems and propose solutions.
+Listen to problems and propose solutions.
 But I don't feel like the guy who do a plan which must be blindly followed by others.
 I don't want to be a gatekeeper who says what can be used and what can't.
+I'm not saying here all architects are gatekeepers but it may happen some times.
 In enough big organizations is normal, even healthy, to have some duplicities.
 I see design and architecture as something more collaborative and myself as a facilitator.
-I usually share my experience doing similar things in the past and I help to make people think out of the box, see their problems from a different perspective.
+I usually share my experience doing similar things in the past and I help to make teams think out of the box, or see their problems from a different perspective.
 I want teams working with me do informed decisions.

+I also like be involved in the global architecture.
+As I see systems design as a collaborative task, global architecture works exactly in the same way but with other technical leaders and actors in the organization.
+When a C-level role defines the architecture without feedback from the technical leaders of the organization, it isn't only frustrating, it's also incomplete.
+Big organizations are too big to be designed by one individual (or a very small group): they need to be open and collaborative.

 **Am I a product manager?** I work a lot with the roadmap and backlog of the platforms where I'm more involved.
 Evangelize in the usage of the service is very important.
 But this applies more for internal platforms.
 For public services, it's just too much work and someone focused only on that is required.
-As it's a bad idea to have the product manager taking decisions in the technical side, it isn't a good thing for the Principal to go too much in Product management: their goals are different and,in some cases, conflicting.
+As it's a bad idea to have the product manager taking decisions in the technical side (implementation), it isn't a good thing for the Principal to go too much in Product management: define the roadmap of the product, what works for the users, etc. PMs and principals should work together and respect their own boundaries.
+When one of them push too much, the delivery slows down because excess of technical debt or over-engineering.
+Both things are wrong.

 **Staff Engineer?** That's a tricky one because it's very dependant of the organization so I really don't have an answer for that.
 In some places, the role